abeykoon552-prog/IT1214-Warehouse-Inventory-System/README.md

 ## How to Run the Program
 1. Open the terminal/command prompt in the project directory.
-2. Compile the Java files using the command:
+2. Compile the Java files using the command.
    `javac Warehouse.java`
-3. Run the program using the command:
+3. Run the program using the command.
    `java Warehouse`

 ## Sample Output